mckelveygreg/Gregs-100DaysOfCode/log.md

   - Today's Progress: Started MDN's JavaScript conditionals section.
   - Thoughts: I hope that once I finish MDN, ill be able to make good headway on the FCC projects...

+  Day 24: Mar 16, 2018
+   - Today's Progress: MDN's JS is going quick.
+Finished the JS building blocks section.
+   - Thoughts: I had to cheat on a function return thing.
+Still not comfortable with that.
+However, the intro to events was the most helpful thing.

+  Day 25: Mar 17, 2018
+   - Today's Progress: Finished JS objects, now just need to do the assessment.
+Adding more event functions to balls...
+   - Thoughts: I decided to code one more section before bed instead of another episode of Mr. Robot.
+I call that a win

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)